OCFL/ocfl-java/README.md

 * `FlatObjectIdPathMapper`: Encodes object IDs using `UrlEncoder` or `PairTreeEncoder`.
 The encoded ID is used to create an object root as a direct child of the OCFL root.
 This is the simplest mapper, but has serious performance problems and should generally be avoided.
-* `PairTreeObjectIdPathMapper`: This is an implementation the [pairtree](https://tools.ietf.org/html/draft-kunze-pairtree-01) spec.
-It sports much better performance than `FlatObjectIdPathMapper`.
-It's draw back is that it produces deep, unbalanced trees.
+* `NTupleObjectIdPathMapper`: Supports [pairtree](https://tools.ietf.org/html/draft-kunze-pairtree-01) mapping as well as truncated n-tuple.
+It performs much better than `FlatObjectIdPathMapper`.
+Using an encoder that hashes the object ID is recommended, so that the storage directory tree is balanced.
-* `HashingObjectIdPathMapper`: Similar to `PairTreeObjectIdPathMapper` except that object IDs are hashed and the depth is truncated.
-This is the most performant option because the file tree is shallow and balanced.
-It's disadvantage, compared to `PairTreeObjectIdPathMapper`, is that directory names are not reversible to object IDs.
-* `CachingObjectIdPathMapper`: This mapper can be used to wrap any `ObjectIdPathMapper` and cache its results.

 ### Locking